For 2019 there are currently two competitions that will form the 2019 BSUPA Surf Sup Series:

-- During and at the end of any heat the surfer must be clearly in possession of the wave on the wave face, making a movement to stand, his hands having left the rails (rail grabs excluded) for the wave to be scored.
+- During and at the end of any heat the surfer must be clearly in possession of the wave on the wave face, making a movement, for the wave to be scored.

 - In the case of a water start the maximum time between heats shall be 5 minutes, unless unforeseen circumstances arise.

-There must be a minimum of 40 inches (1.0m) of wave height before surf can be deemed contestable for Team England selection event.
-A special allowance may be made on the final scheduled day of an event, if the surf is rideable.
-This will be determined by the Contest Director, BSUPA Event Director in conjunction with the riders committee and Head Judge.
-The event Director deciton is final.
+- There must be a minimum of 18 inches (0,5m) of wave height before surf can be deemed contestable.
+A special allowance may be made on the final scheduled day of an event, if the surf is ride able.
+This will be determined by the Contest Director, Head Judge and Senior Competitors.

 - Basic Interference Rule The surfer deemed to have the inside position for a wave has unconditional right of way for the entire duration of that ride.
 Interference will be called if during a ride a majority of judges feel that a fellow competitor has hindered the scoring potential of that surfer deemed to have right of way on the wave.

-- Anyone who stands up in front of a surfer with right of way has the chance to ride or kick out of the wave without being called interference, unless they hinder the scoring potential of the surfer with right of way by any means.
+- Anyone who takes of in front of a surfer with right of way has the chance to ride or kick out of the wave without being called interference, unless they hinder the scoring potential of the surfer with right of way by any means.
 This includes excessive hassling, leash pulling or breaking down a wave section.

-- When an interference has been called, the hindered surfer has the right to take the option to keep the score of the hindered ride or be eligible for an additional wave within the heat time limit.
-The announcer will say the score (What if no announcer) and the surfer will signal if he wants to keep the ride [by raising both arms vertically] or not [by raising and crossing arms].
+- When interference has been called, the hindered surfer has the right to take the option to keep the score of the hindered ride or be eligible for an additional wave within the heat time limit.
+The announcer will say the score and the surfer will signal if he wants to keep the ride [by raising both arms vertically] or not [by raising and crossing arms].